kgdunn/pid-book/univariate-review/univariate-review.rst

 	:alt:   ../figures/univariate/qqplot-comparison.R
 	:align: center
 	:width: 750px

+Even though the histogram of the :math:`F`-distribution samples looks normal to the eye (left), the q-q plot (right) quickly confirms it is definitely not normal, particularly, that the right-tail is too heavy.

 Introduction to confidence intervals from the normal distribution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We introduce the concept of confidence intervals here as a straightforward application of the normal distribution, Central limit theorem, and standardization.

 Suppose we have a quantity of interest from a process, such as the daily profit.
 We have many measurements of this profit, and we can easily calculate the **average** profit.
 But we know that if we take a different data set of profit values and calculate the average, we will get a similar, but different average.
-The question we want an answer to is:
+Since we will never know the true population average, the question we want to answer is:

 	What is the range within which the true (population) average value lies?
-E.g. give a range for the true daily profit.
+E.g. give a range for the true, but unknown, daily profit.

 This range is called a :index:`confidence interval`, and we study them :ref:`in more depth later on <univariate_confidence_intervals>`.
 We will use an example to show how to calculate this range.